molikto/mlang/PROPOSALS.md

   ...
 }
 ```
-in this way, when we want to say that integers form a group, we just define a variable `ing_group: group(carrier = int)`
+in this way, when we want to say that integers form a group, we just define a variable `int_group: group(carrier = int)`

 ### dependent record intersection